 1. Pin - Best AI-Powered Executive Sourcing Platform

 Traditional executive search firms charge $80,000 to $200,000+ per engagement and take 3-5 months to deliver a shortlist.
 Pin flips that model entirely.
-Instead of paying a retained firm a percentage of first-year compensation, you get an AI-powered sourcing platform that scans 850M+ candidate profiles - including executive and C-suite talent - and delivers matches in minutes, not months.
+Instead of paying a retained percentage of first-year compensation, you get an AI-powered sourcing platform.
+Pin scans 850M+ candidate profiles - including executive and C-suite talent - and delivers matches in minutes, not months.

 Pin isn’t a replacement for every executive search scenario.
 Confidential CEO successions and board-level mandates where discretion is paramount may still warrant a retained firm’s white-glove approach.
 But for VP-level hires, functional executive roles, and any search where speed and cost matter, Pin changes the math entirely.